Somalis Still in U.S. Detention - The World Forgets

 It now appears that the two Somalis were actually taken from the Yemeni-flagged fishing vessel FV AL-QASIM 149 used by the 19 pirates to launch the attack on the U.S.-flagged sailing yacht S/Y QUEST.

-ECOTERRA International and ECOP-marine serve as advocacy groups in their capacity as human rights, marine and maritime monitors on counter-piracy issues.
+Information for this story was provided by ECOTERRA International and ECOP-marine, which serve as advocacy groups in their capacity as human rights, marine and maritime monitors on counter-piracy issues.
 They also cooperate with numerous other organizations, groups and individuals as an information clearing-house.
 In difficult cases they have successfully served as mediators.

 Related Top Stories News